jaredgyorffy/ChaosCrusadersClothes/README.md

 A custom suit mod for the Chaos Crusaders!
+Currently includes several of the suits from the default MoreSuits Mod.

-Included suits:
+Adds suits:
-Connor
+- Connor

-Removes Racist Knuckles
+- Grumpy

-Removes Smile
+Removes Suits:
+-Racist Knuckles
+-Smile